This is a straggly shrub to 3 m high with pendulous branches.

-A hardy garden plant and recommended for its long flowering period.
-Grows best is a sunny, reasonably well drained positions in most soils.
+A hardy garden plant and recommended for its long flowering period, it grows best in a sunny, reasonably well drained position in most soils.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.